Dynamic read & write optimization with TurtleKV: Read, Update, Memory: Pick Two

-\textbf{Write-Optimized (LSM-trees).} Log-Structured Merge (LSM)-trees \cite{oneilLogstructuredMergetreeLSMtree1996} are a popular write-optimized alternative to B-trees.
-By deferring the merge of new updates with existing data, they maximize the amount of effective work achieved by each write operation.
-Unfortunately, this technique forces read costs (and space requirements) to increase, since it introduces the possibility that updates for a given key may be stored in multiple locations.
-Page caching can be used to trade memory against reads, but this mechanism is less effective for LSM-trees than B-trees because there is potentially much more data to cache.
+Log-Structured Merge (LSM) trees \cite{oneilLogstructuredMergetreeLSMtree1996} are a popular write-optimized alternative to \Btree{}s.
+By deferring the merge (or \textit{compaction}) of new updates with existing data, they maximize the amount of effective work achieved by each write operation.
+This results in a dramatic reduction in write amplification, but presents two challenges: first, it increases read costs (and storage footprint) by introducing the possibility that updates for a given key may be stored in multiple locations.
+Second, since the increasingly high bandwidth of modern storage devices favors performing merges in large sequential runs to maximize I/O utilization, update costs in \LSMtree{}s tend to be \textit{amortized} costs; i.e. tail latency can be quite high.
+This motivates the need for effective de-amortized, or incremental, approaches to compaction.

-In addition to caching, two primary tuning mechanisms are employed by LSM-Tree systems: compaction policy and approximate memory query (AMQ) filtering.
+Page caching is less effective as an RM tuning mechanism for \LSMtree{}s than \Btree{}s because there is potentially much more data to cache.
+In addition to caching, two primary tuning mechanisms are employed by \LSMtree{} systems: compaction policy and approximate membership query (AMQ) filtering.
 Compaction policies divide into \textit{greedy} (level-tiering) and \textit{lazy} (size-tiering).
-In a level-tiered LSM-Tree, write cost is increased by repeatedly merging data at the same level (up to $F$ times) to reduce future read cost.
-In a size-tiered LSM-Tree, a tunable number $T$ of key duplicates are allowed to co-exist at a given level before their eventual merge into a larger level.
-Both compaction policies directly trade read cost against writes by altering the invariants of stored data.
+In a level-tiered \LSMtree{}, write cost is increased by repeatedly merging data at the same level (up to $F$ times) to reduce future read cost.
+In a size-tiered \LSMtree{}, a tunable number $T$ of key duplicates are allowed to co-exist at a given level before their eventual merge into a larger level.
+Compaction policy thus alters the invariants of stored data to achieve a RW trade-off mechanism.